oleksii-openproject/openproject/docs/release-notes/15-0-0/README.md

 Release date: 2024-11-13

 We released [OpenProject 15.0.0](https://community.openproject.org/versions/2076).
-The major release contains several bug fixes and we recommend updating to the newest version.
+This major release introduces a new timeline for work package activities with emoji reactions, adds a user interface for configuring SSO providers, and more improvements.
+With over 50 bugs fixed, we recommend you update OpenProject.
 In these Release Notes, we will give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

 ## Important feature changes